 - It can help you break into new markets with a variety of targeted keywords

 Local SEO is what pops up in this box.
-This is called the “local pack” of three business listings related to your location of the search query.
+This is called the “Google Local Pack,” featuring three business listings related to the location of the search query.

-The SERPs for local SEO utilizes Google Maps developed from your Google My Business profile.
-It is in this platform that you incorporate your address, business hours, photos, business description, and customer reviews.
+The SERPs for local SEO utilizes Google Maps, taking information from your Google Business Profile (GBP).
+It is on this platform that you incorporate your address, business hours, photos, business description, products/services, and customer reviews.

 - Proximity – Your location in relation to the searcher